htrgouvea/research/about.md

 I share in my blog some discoveries that I make during the day-to-day and lessons that I shot of stories that I lived.
 In addition, I was a mentor in Hackathons organized by companies like IBM, Assertive Solutions and even by the City Hall of Campinas.

-Whenever possible i speak at technical conferences...
-See more about [my talks here.](https://heitorgouvea.me/palestras).
+Whenever possible i speak at technical conferences, see more about [my talks here.](https://heitorgouvea.me/palestras)

 ## Contact